0x77dev/pdf-sign/README.md

 ## Methodology

-This tool adheres to a "No-Key-In-Memory" architecture.
-It acts as a bridge between the PDF file structure and the GPG Agent socket.
+`pdf-sign` focuses on doing the minimum work needed to connect PDF bytes to `gpg-agent` safely:

 1. **PDF Parsing**: Locates the `%%EOF` marker to identify the exact byte range for signing.
-2. **Agent Delegation**: Connects directly to the `gpg-agent` Unix socket using the Assuan protocol via `sequoia-gpg-agent`.
+2. **Agent Delegation**: Talks to `gpg-agent` (Assuan protocol via `sequoia-gpg-agent`) to perform signing.
-3. **Hardware Isolation**: Private keys never leave the secure element (YubiKey/Smartcard) or the agent's protected memory.
-The tool only handles the public certificate stub.
+3. **Key Isolation**: Your private key stays in `gpg-agent` or on hardware; the tool only handles public material.
-4. **Standardization**: Produces an ASCII-armored detached signature packet and appends it to the PDF, ensuring compatibility with standard verification tools.
+4. **Compatibility**: Produces an ASCII-armored detached signature packet and appends it to the PDF for verification.

 ## Requirements